 2. The Legends of Navratri

 Marked as the symbol of victory of good over evil, Navratri is celebrated y year to remind us that no matter how strong evil can become, at the end it has to defeat by the hands of good.
 Even the legends can tell us many things about the same.
-According to one legend, a demon named Mahishasur has created catastrophe on earth and in heaven after getting boon from Lord Brahmma.
+According to one legend, a demon named Mahishasur has created a catastrophe on earth and in heaven after getting boon from Lord Brahma.
 Considering women feeble he asked Brahmma to only be killed by a woman.
 To stop his havoc, every God has shared their part of powers together and the power took the form of Goddess Durga.
-It is believed Mahishasur and Goddess Durga fought vigorously for 9 days and on the 10th day he was killed by Goddess Durga and 10th day is celebrated as Vijaydashami.
-According to other legend which is associated with Indian epic Ramayan, Lord Rama worship Goddess Durga for 9 days to seek his blessings to win over Ravana.
-To on the 10th day, Ravana was killed.
+It is believed Mahishasur and Goddess Durga fought vigorously for 9 days and on the 10th day he was killed by Goddess Durga and 10th day is celebrated as Vijayadashami.
+According to other legends which is associated with Indian epic Ramayan, Lord Rama worship Goddess Durga for 9 days to seek his blessings to win over Ravana.
+Toon the 10th day, Ravana was killed.

 Read Also: Indian Events and Festivals to Enjoy in May

 Being a culturally diversify country; India has different ways of celebrating the Navratri festival.
 Each region is having its own importance and significance of celebrating the festival.

 Read Also: Famous India Festivals in April Month